rethinkdb/rethinkdb-rs/2-query-language/changefeeds/ruby.md

 # Scaling considerations #

 Changefeeds perform well as they scale, although they create extra intracluster messages in proportion to the number of servers with open feed connections on each write.
+This can be mitigated by running a RethinkDB proxy server (the `rethinkdb proxy` startup option); read read [Running a proxy node](/docs/sharding-and-replication/#running-a-proxy-node) in "Scaling, sharding and replication" for details.

-Also, since changefeeds are unidirectional with no acknowledgement returned from clients, they cannot guarantee delivery.
+Since changefeeds are unidirectional with no acknowledgement returned from clients, they cannot guarantee delivery.
 If you need real-time updating with delivery guarantees, consider using a model that distributes to the clients through a message broker such as [RabbitMQ][ps].

 [ps]: /docs/rabbitmq/ruby/